Friedrich (novel): Grandfather (1930)

-Hans's grandfather comes to visit and learns of Han's interactions with the Jewish Friedrich.
-Han's grandfather forbids Hans from playing with Friedrich anymore, although nobody listens.
+The narrator's grandfather comes to visit and learns of the narrator's interactions with the Friedrich.
+The narrator's grandfather forbids the narrator from playing with Friedrich anymore, although nobody listens.

 Friday Evening (1930)

-Hans sits in on the majority of a traditional Friday night Jewish tradition (the Sabbath) after playing with Friedrich all day with his toys.
+The narrator sits in on the majority of a traditional Friday night Jewish tradition (the Sabbath) after playing with Friedrich all day with his toys.
 He gets to see how the Jewish people worship and what they do at the Sabbath dinner.
-Hans leaves politely shortly after Hans' Mother comes home.
+The narrator leaves politely shortly after his mother comes home.

 School Begins (1931)

-On the first day of school, shortly after school lets out, Hans and Friedrich's families both have a day out at the amusement park.
-However, since Hans and his family are poor, they are helpless to Schneider's generosity, which makes them feel even poorer.
-When Hans' father finally jumps at the chance to buy them all photos and licorice, the family has to go without lunch.
+On the first day of school, shortly after school lets out, the narrator and Friedrich's families both have a day out at the amusement park.
+However, since the narrator's and his family are poor, they are helpless to Schneider's generosity, which makes them feel even poorer.
+When the narrator's father finally jumps at the chance to buy them all photos and licorice, the family has to go without lunch as his father had used all the lunch money at the amusement park.

 The Way to School (1933)

-Friedrich and Hans see that Friedrich's doctor, Doctor Askenase, had a word "Jew" scrawled over his sign.
+Friedrich and Hans see that Friedrich's doctor, Doctor Askenase, has the word "Jew" scrawled over his sign.
 They go to tell the doctor, but he claims he already knows.
-Later, they see a crowd of people outside a shop, so they push through and see a man with a swastika on his arm and a sign stating "don't buy from Jews" blocking the door.
+Later, they see a crowd of people outside a shop, so they push through and see a man with a swastika on his arm and a sign stating "Don't buy from Jews" blocking the door.
 However, an old lady pushes past the man saying she wants to buy from the shop and everyone stares at her.
-The old lady later emerges from the shop and proudly strode away.
+The old lady later emerged from the shop and proudly strode away.